San Diego Child Custody Lawyers

 - Each parent’s ability to work cooperatively and to promote a positive relationship with the other parent, when contact is not detrimental to the child

-If the divorcing parents can’t agree on a custody arrangement, the court will order them to work with a Family Court Services Mediator, who will be examine the family situation in detail and then make custody recommendations.
+If the divorcing parents can’t agree on a child custody arrangement, the court will order them to work with a Family Court Services Mediator, who will be examine the family situation in detail and then make custody recommendations.

 Child Custody Mediation